MigrationBuyer evaluation

 If your procurement workflow lives inside QuickBooks Desktop — vendor records, PO creation, item cost history, the supplier directory you have built over years — you need to understand what actually breaks, and what you need to build on the other side.

-The accounting migration from QBD to QuickBooks Online is straightforward with help from a bookkeeper.
+The accounting migration from QBD to QuickBooks Online is a financial-records project to run with a bookkeeper or accountant.
 The procurement migration requires separate thought, because moving to QBO does not fix procurement.
-A closed-loop procurement platform — where every step of the buying workflow runs automatically, from demand signal to supplier PO to reading the supplier's reply to receiving goods to handing clean data to accounting — is what QuickBooks Desktop always needed alongside it.
-The migration from QBD to QBO is the moment most operators clearly see that gap for the first time.
+A closed-loop procurement platform — where the buying workflow runs from one connected operating record, from demand signal to supplier PO to reading the supplier's reply to receiving goods to handing clean data to accounting — is what QuickBooks Desktop always needed alongside it.
+The migration from QBD to QBO is the moment many operators clearly see that gap for the first time.

 What end-of-support actually means